fsprojects/fantomas/README.md

 For more complex examples, please take a look at F# outputs of [20 language shootout programs](tests/languageshootout_output) and [10 CodeReview.SE source files](tests/stackexchange_output).

 ## How to use
-For detailed notes on how to use Fantomas, please take a look at [this document](Usage.md).
+For detailed guidelines, please read [Fantomas: How to use](Usage.md).

 ## Installation
 The code base is written in F# 3.0/.NET framework 4.0.